Research Scientist I

 PhD, Electrical and Computer Engineering, Virginia Polytechnic Institute and State University, Arlington, VA

-- Biomarker discovery, genomic regulation network, integrative genomic data analysis, tumor heterogeneity, drug target identification, drug toxicity/efficacy prediction.
+- Bioinformatics, systems biology, cancer genomics, radiogenomics, and drug development: Biomarker discovery, genomic regulation network, integrative genomic data analysis, tumor heterogeneity, drug target identification, drug toxicity/efficacy prediction.

 Publications in Peer-Review Journals: